Instagram page sparks outcry on DMBA's birth control coverage - The Daily Universe

 In this case, Hobby Lobby and other employers felt that several Obamacare-required contraceptives were “effectively facilitating abortion.”
 The court allowed Hobby Lobby and other similarly-positioned employers to “grandfather in” their old medical plans, which excluded contraceptives, while the majority of employers still had to abide by the federal contraceptive mandate.
 The ruling was generally seen as a win for religious freedom.

 DMBA is one of these “grandfathered” programs.
-Yet the company’s parent entity, The Church of Jesus Christ of Latter-day Saints, has no formal objection to birth control.
+Yet The Church of Jesus Christ of Latter-day Saints has no formal objection to birth control.
 In fact, the Church’s official stance is that the baby decision “is a private matter for the husband and wife.”

 For Sydney Mogotsi, a former employee in the Church’s humanitarian department, the decision to not provide birth control actually seems to go against Church policy.